 Buying Real Extra Virgin Olive Oil

 A 2011 report from the Olive Center at the University of California at Davis found that 73% of the five best-selling imported brands in the United States were fraudulently labeled extra-virgin.
-It appears that the brands had failed to meet the standards of taste and smell established for that grade of olive oil set by European regulators.
+It appears that the brands have failed to meet the standards of taste and smell established for that grade of olive oil set by European regulators.
 What’s more, a 2012 taste test from Consumer Reports revealed that only 9 out of 23 extra virgin olive oils tested met the tasting panel’s standards.
 Furthermore, a television report revealed that up to 70% of the EVOO sold worldwide is watered down with other oils and enhancers in order to make the product appear like the real thing.

 With the aforementioned in mind, it could be possible that the EVOO in your pantry isn’t real EVOO at all.
 Do you want to ensure that you’re getting value for your money when it comes to buying EVOO?
-If yes, make note of the tips below.
+If yes, make a note of the tips below.

 1. Always read the label